apache/bahir/sql-streaming-sqs/README.md

-useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory messageWrapper|None|'None' if SQS contains plain S3 message.
-'SNS' if SQS contains S3 notification message which came from SNS
+useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory messageWrapper|None| - 'None' if SQS contains plain S3 message. <br/> - 'SNS' if SQS contains S3 notification message which came from SNS. <br/> Please see 'SQS vs SNS' section for more details

+## SQS vs SNS

+SQS cannot be read by multiple consumers. <br/>
+If S3 path should be listen by multiple applications the following approach is recommended: S3 -> SNS -> SQS:
+1. Create multiple SQS queues.
+Each application listen for one SQS queue.
+2. Create 1 SNS topic
+3. Once S3 notification event is pushed to SNS topic it will be delivered to each SQS queue

+Thus, one S3 path can be processed by multiple applications. <br/>

 ## Example